kgrewee/roobie/README.md

 ### Sizing

-When a class, such as containers or text need to have different sizes, we use this convention.
+When a class, such as containers or text, needs to have different sizes, we use this convention.

-- xxxs - Extra extra extra small
-- xxs - Extra extra small
 - xs - Extra small
 - s - Small
+- m - Medium
 - l - Large
 - xl - Extra large
-- xxl - Extra extra large
-- xxxl - Extra extra extra large

-***Some classes, such as containers, only contain small sizes.***
+Some classes, such as txt, offer more extreme values.